NASA-IMPACT/veda-odd/docs/index.md

 Welcome to the documentation for the Optimized Data Delivery (ODD) team, working on the Visualization, Exploration and Data Analysis (VEDA) and Earth Observation Data on the Cloud (EODC) projects.

+## ODD FY26 Roadmap

+For a digest of what the team plans to work on this next year, please visit our [Fiscal Year (FY) 2026 Roadmap](./fy26-roadmap.md).

 ## TiTiler Ecosystem Documentation